UPDATE: This location in TriBeCa has closed but the original Grazin' restaurant is doing well and is located on 717 Warren Street, Hudson, NY 12534.

 Big Flavors: How do you get inspiration for recipes?

 Steven: Dreams, mostly.
 A lot of times, yeah.
 Dreams.
 All I do is hang out with food, so my whole creative existence revolves around making things and eating things and feeding people stuff.
-Yeah, like the chicken fried egg – my friend was here, and we wrote up a list of things on the calendar and he just wrote “chicken fried steak” and I was a little delirious because I was working like 120 hours a week and I was like, “what do I do for brunch?” and I saw chicken fried steak.
-And because the quality of our steak, we’d have to charge like $60 for a breakfast.
+Yeah, like the chicken fried egg - my friend was here, and we wrote up a list of things on the calendar and he just wrote “chicken fried steak” and I was a little delirious because I was working like 120 hours a week and I was like, “what do I do for brunch?” and I saw chicken fried steak.
+And because of the quality of our steak, we’d have to charge like $60 for a breakfast.
 And I was like, “I wish I could chicken fry an egg” and then I was like, “Wait!
 I bet you I could chicken fry an egg!”.
 So at 2 in the morning, I’m cracking eggs onto a sheet pan to put them in the freezer to hope that this thing would work out.

 Big Flavors: That’s awesome.
 And delicious - they were really good!